Chicago/dev.cityofchicago.org/_posts/2017-06-12-red-light-camera-violations-not-updating.md

 - tech headache
 ---
 The [Red Light Camera Violations](https://data.cityofchicago.org/d/spqx-js37) dataset is not updating due to a technical issue.
 We are investigating and attempting to fix the problem.

+**Update 6/12/2017, 3 pm -** We have solved the problem.
+The dataset is current and we expect future update jobs to run correctly.